h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 * _Online supervison/tutoring of students one-on-one using Slack._
 * _Online tutoring of students in thesis work and industry projects both one-on-one and in group settings._
-* _Managing the wp 1st year project course involving 45 projects, 4+1 teachers doing tutoring and final evaluation using structured grading criteria with 6 evaluation points._With a budget of 50h.
-Student evaluation of the course was (Mycket bra: 36%, Ganska bra: 64%) (as prev. mentioned)._
+* _Managing the wp 1st year project course involving 45 projects, 4+1 teachers doing tutoring and final evaluation using structured grading criteria with 6 evaluation points (as prev. mentioned)._

 ### 2.2 My ability to create a commitment to and an interest in the subject is excellent
 Motivate your assessment with examples, using the following criteria: